Upway: Markets & UpCenters

-As of 2025, Upway is active in France, Germany, Belgium, the Netherlands, Austria, Switzerland, Spain, and the US.
+As of 2025, operates in 9 countries (France, Germany, the Netherlands, Belgium, Switzerland, Austria, Spain, Italy, and the United States) through its 8 upcenters (Paris, Mechelen, Berlin, Amsterdam, Düsseldorf, Illingen, New York City, and Los Angeles).
 Upway expanded rapidly in response to the fast-growing e-bike market in Europe and the increased popularity of e-bikes in the US.
 E-bikes were the lead driver of growth in the US bicycle industry from 2019 to 2024.

 The first UpCenter and company headquarters was opened in Gennevilliers, France, near Paris in 2021, handling operations for European markets.
-Upway opened the doors of its first UpCenter in Belgium in Mechelen in November 2024, with the capacity to inspect and refurbish approximately 2,000 electric bikes every month and a team of around 65 employees.
+Upway opened the doors of its first UpCenter in Belgium in Mechelen in March 2024, with the capacity to inspect and refurbish approximately 2,000 electric bikes every month and a team of around 65 employees.
 The strategic location of the new UpCenter in Flanders facilitates partnerships with Dutch brands like Gazelle and Cube, which dominate the refurbished e-bike market.

-In 2025, Upway opened additional UpCenters in Berlin and Düsseldorf, Germany.
+Upway entered the German market in 2022 with its first UpCenter in Berlin.
+Germany is the company’s largest and fastest-growing market—in both sourcing and sales.
+After establishing a strong presence, Upway expanded with a second UpCenter in Düsseldorf in 2025, and a third in Illingen near Stuttgart in 2026, bringing the total number of UpCenters worldwide to 8.
+This demonstrates Upway’s commitment to the German market through significant investment and confidence.
+To date, Upway has refurbished and sold 45,000 e-bikes in Germany.
+By doubling the size of its management team and tripling the size of its bike mechanics team by 2027, Upway aims to refurbish 100,000 bikes in Germany within that period—and 300,000 e-bikes overall by 2030.

 Upway officially entered the US market in 2023.
 In May 2023, the e-bike startup opened its first US-based UpCenter in New York City, located in Brooklyn.
 Upway expanded by launching a second UpCenter in Redondo Beach, California in 2025.
 A bi-coastal distribution of Upway’s UpCenters allows for significantly faster and more efficient sourcing logistics and shipping.